Recording a Customer Payment

 If the customer is paying less than the full amount due, click “Pay Partial” in the row for that invoice and enter the partial amounts in the Applied boxes for each item on the invoice.
 In this example, there is $3.50 remaining that will be applied to the next invoice.

-When you are finished entering the payment, ensure the total Payment Received you entered at the top of the page has been applied to invoices.
+When you are finished recording a payment, ensure the total Payment Received you entered at the top of the page has been applied to invoices.
 The green progress bar at the bottom of the page will guide you.

 If necessary, you can edit, void, or delete a customer payment.

 - Go to Reports > Accounting > Customer Reports > Payment History.